KM217/wiki_english/docs/Mini_Soldering_Iron.md

 ##  Getting Started
 ---
 **Note:** In this case we show you a general development environmental.
-This section shows you how to basic operations with this soldering iron.
+This section shows you how to perform basic operations with this soldering iron.
 For more details, please refer to manual included in the package.

 ###  Exploded view